STRML/mongoose-filter-denormalize/README.md

     // Create a query.
     var opts = {
       refs: ["transactions", "address"],    // Denormalize these refs.
 If blank, will use defaults
-      filter: "public"};                    // Filter requires use of mongoose-filter-plugin
+      filter: "public";                     // Filter requires use of mongoose-filter-plugin and profiles
       conditions: {
         address: {city : {$eq: "Seattle"}}  // Only return the user if he is in Seattle }